Outdoor Preschool Gear List

 Gear Notes:

--Potty accidents happen so we also require a bag of clothes to have on hand for each child: full change of base layers, pair of fleece pants, a couple pairs of underwear.
+-Potty accidents are common, so ensure each child has a bag of spare clothes: a full change of base layers, a pair of fleece pants, and a couple of pairs of underwear.